BenMannMann/MannBot/README.md

 - `$slot_icons` Icons to use for the slot machine.
 You can use normal or custom emojis for this by passing in '<:emojiname:emojiid>'.
 - `$slot_winnings` How much the individual slot icons are worth.

-### Add the bot to your Discord server
+### Add the bot to your Discord server and turn on
-This should generate the `users.json` file, which grabs all users within your server and assigns them defaults such as name, id, balance, xp and levels
+Once the Bot is on, it should generate the `users.json` file.
+This will grab all the users within your server and assign them some default data such as name, id, balance, xp and levels.

 ## Commands
 `!commands` - Generates an embed message showing all the commands